-If the information provided by the parent does not coincide with the council tax database the Local Authority will contact the parent.
+If the information provided by the parent does not coincide with the council tax database the Local Authority will contact the parent for further evidence.
+An examples of evidence accepted for this purposes will be a valid UK driving licence.